joeberkovitz/qgis-nautical/index.md

 At this point, your chart is ready to export to PDF.
 Most likely it still does not show the right level of detail though -- but still, no worries on that score.
-(You can skip this step, but if you really want to preview the chart at the level of detail in which it will appear on the final PDF, magnify the layout view scale to 400% using the Scale box at the lower right of the window, then use **Edit > Pan Layout** to move the layout around on the screen
+(If you really want to preview the chart at the level of detail in which it will appear on the final PDF, magnify the layout view scale to 400% using the Scale box at the lower right of the window, then use **Edit > Pan Layout** to move the layout around on the screen